simon-weber/gmusicapi/README.md

 ##Usage

-The API has been tested on Python 2.7.2 on Linux.
+The API has been tested on Python 2.7.2 on Linux and Windows.

 ###Installation